 - Knows.
 Having the required knowledge.
-Is a necessary condition, but not sufficient.
-Tests of knowledge do not predict competence although a lack of knowledge might cause failure, incompetence.
+Is a necessary condition but not sufficient.
+Tests of knowledge do not predict competence, although a lack of knowledge might cause failure or incompetence.

 - Knows how.
 The person can use their knowledge in practice.
 They develop competence.
 This can also be tested.
 It shows someone could undertake a task, not that they do.

 - Shows how.
 The person can demonstrate how to undertake the activity in practice, only not in an actual clinical situation.

 - Does.
 Performance in practice.
 The person successfully undertakes the activity.
 The person collects evidence of successful performance.